gregorybchris/zhed/README.md

 ## Usage

-All levels are encoded in [levels.yaml](./src/zhed/data//levels.yaml) and can be visualized with the `zhed view` command.
+Levels can be visualized with the `zhed view` command.

 ```bash
 zhed view 64